isomerpages/govtech-stp/_vaccinated-travel-lane/frequently-asked-questions.md

 #### 1. Are unvaccinated children allowed to travel under the VTL?

 Unvaccinated children aged 12 and below in the calendar year may enter Singapore on the VTL (e.g. a child turning 12 in the current calendar year is allowed).
+They do not need to apply for a Vaccinated Travel Pass (VTP).
 However, they must comply with all other VTL <a href="/vtl/conditions">conditions</a> and be accompanied by a <a href="/health/vtsg">fully vaccinated</a> VTL traveller.

 Unvaccinated travellers aged 13 and above are not allowed to travel under the VTL.
 However, unvaccinated:
 <ol style="margin-top:0px; margin-bottom:0px; font-size:18px; list-style-type:lower-roman;">